GardenCityRuby/GCRC2014/_posts/2013-11-11-schedule-is-ready.md

 comments: true
 ---

-Thank you everyone who submitted the proposals and congratulations to the selected Speakers.
-[Checkout the schedule](/schedule) for details.
+Thank you everyone who submitted the proposals and congratulations to the selected speakers.
+We've [our schedule ready](http://gardencityruby2014.busyconf.com/schedule/full).

 We had the CFP running for almost for a month i.e. it started on 1st of October and ended on 26th October.
 We got a total of 72 proposals, [checkout the details here](http://www.gardencityruby.org/blog/72-talk-proposals-in-total/
 ).